Tarangire Sopa Lodge

 Game viewing in Tarangire National Park and its adjacent conservations areas is, in a word, spectacular.
 The iconic Big Five are almost invariably to be seen, along with a full and equally intriguing compliment of not-in-the-least-bit lesser creatures, rare (but commonly seen) oryx, giraffes, hippos by the podful, zebra, wildebeest, and more than 80 other mammals.
 Tarangire is also a bird-fanciers Eden, with 550 or so bird species in regular residence.

-And while game viewing from well-equipped four-wheel drive vehicles (as always, accompanied by your Micato Safari Director) is Tarangire’s great, soul-enriching lure, optional balloon rides are available, along with night drives, expertly guided nature walks, and that sometimes overlooked safari highlight: great repose in a natural environment under “the high, bright Kenya sky,” as John Gunther wrote, “foaming with enormous pink, cream-colored, and slate-blue skies, so incandescent they look as if they have fires inside.”
+And while game viewing from well-equipped four-wheel drive vehicles (as always, accompanied by your Micato Safari Director) is Tarangire’s great, soul-enriching lure, optional balloon rides are available, along with night drives, expertly guided nature walks, and that sometimes overlooked highlight of a luxury safari: great repose in a natural environment under “the high, bright Kenya sky,” as John Gunther wrote, “foaming with enormous pink, cream-colored, and slate-blue skies, so incandescent they look as if they have fires inside.”